mayanklonkar/Shape-Tracing-with-Robotic-Arm/README.md

 ## Inverse Kinematics

+Inverse kinematics is about calculating the angles of joints (i.e. angles of the servo motors on a arm) that will cause the end effector of a manipulator arm to reach some given desired position (x, y, z) in 3D space.
-We determined the joint angles necessary to move the end effector to a specific coordinate using inverse kinematics.
-To do that, we approximated the angles Newon-Ralphson method.
+To do that, we approximated the angles using Newon-Ralphson method.

 - Used the two equations obtained from Forward kinmatics and third equation regarding the orientation of the end effector.
 - Initial guesses were made for theta1, theta2, and theta3.